Punch the Clock: Critical reception

 At the end of the year, NME named Punch the Clock the best album of 1983.
 In The Village Voice's annual Pazz & Jop critics' poll for the year's best albums, Punch the Clock finished at number 11.

 Legacy

 Costello was initially disappointed with Punch the Clock.
 He bemoaned its "lack of heart", "misplaced arrangements" and felt it disregarded longevity: "A lot of the planning, the imaginary production of the record relates to pop music of the moment."
 Later on, he lambasted the "passionless fads of that charmless time: the early '80s."

-In December 1983, he began writing songs for a follow-up album, attempting to put "more craft and focus" into the tunes which he believed Punch the Clock lacked.
+In December 1983, Costello began writing songs for a follow-up album, attempting to put "more craft and focus" into the tunes which he believed Punch the Clock lacked.
 The record's commercial success, however, enabled Costello to invite Langer and Winstanley back to produce, although relations between the songwriter and the Attractions were at a low point due to feeling sidelined by the TKO Horns and backing singers during the US and UK tours.
 The resulting album, Goodbye Cruel World, Costello hated and is regarded by biographers as the artist's low point.